Ajanabee (1974 film): Plot

 Moti Babu, scared that the truth will come out, plots against Rohit.
 Since Rashmi is so fond of him, the best way to get Rohit out of his way would be to somehow make her dislike him.
 As a part of the plan, they have a celebration with much Bhaang followed by a dance "Satra baras ki".
 And with the help of Bahadur and Bijli he manages to prove that Rohit tried to rape Bijli and has cheated on Rashmi.
-As per Panchayat's decision, a punishment, he's thrashed in front of the villagers and asked to leave the place immediately.
+As per Panchayat's decision, a punishment, he is thrashed in front of the villagers and asked to leave the place immediately.

 Moti Babu is celebrating his victory with Bahadur and Bijli.
 Rashmi happens to witness this and is disgusted.
 Much against wishes of Diwan and Moti Babu, she leaves the house and runs away with Rohit singing "Hum dono do premee".
 They go to Bombay and get married in a temple.

 Two men show up at his office and they wake him up from his reverie.
 They introduce themselves as Inspector Tiwari and Inspector Sinha and enquire about a girl with an attache – Sonia.
 They tell him that she has stolen some valuables and has run away, and they are investigating the case.
-Though suspicious, Rohit doesn't reveal her whereabouts.
+Though suspicious, Rohit does not reveal her whereabouts.
 He goes to his quarters and confronts her.
-But she tells him she hasn't stolen anything and gives him her mother's letter.
-After reading it he's convinced that she's innocent.
+But she tells him she has not stolen anything and gives him her mother's letter.
+After reading it he is convinced that she is innocent.

 He comes back to his office.
-It's raining very heavily outside.
+It is raining very heavily outside.
 Standing by the window he stares out and gets into a flashback mode again.
 This time the newly wed Rashmi and Rohit are singing "Bheegi bheegi raaton mein" in the rain.

-Brought up the way she was, Rashmi doesn't know much of household work.
+Brought up the way she was, Rashmi does not know much of household work.
 She has a tough time trying to learn how to cook.
 They get acquainted with Chetan Kumar (Asrani), who lives in the floor below and become friends with him.
 He also helps her develop her culinary skills.

 Rohit works for Bombay Publicity, an Ad Agency and Rashmi, on the other hand gets bored sitting at home the whole day with nothing to do.
 Since she has a good knowledge of colours she starts painting (inspired by Chetan) and wants to gift the painting to Rohit on his birthday.
 One fine day Chetan suggests her to start modelling.
 Having seen how his boss, M.M.
 Puri (Madan Puri) deals with models, Rohit is not happy about how the modelling world works.